About the Assiniboine Park Conservancy

 Doug Pollard, Chair

-Douglas E. Pollard is the Co-CEO of Pollard Banknote Limited, a Winnipeg-based supplier to the global lottery industry, employing over 1,600 people, of which 800 are based in Winnipeg.
+Douglas E. Pollard is the Co-CEO of Pollard Banknote Limited, a Winnipeg-based supplier to the global lottery industry with more 2000 employees globally, including approximately 800 based in Winnipeg.

-Pollard Banknote has been managed by the Pollard family since its founding in 1907.
-It is currently 67% owned by the Pollard family and 33% publicly traded on the Toronto Stock Exchange.
-Pollard Banknote is the second-largest producer of scratch and win lottery tickets in the world and, under Mr. Pollard’s leadership, has been taking a leading role in helping lotteries sell their products via mobile and internet channels while continuing to grow sales of printed products at retail.
+Pollard Banknote has been managed by the Pollard family since its founding in 1907 in Winnipeg.
+The Company is majority owned by the Pollard family and publicly traded on the Toronto Stock Exchange.
+Pollard Banknote is the second-largest producer of scratch-and-win lottery tickets in the world and, under Mr. Pollard’s leadership, has taken a leading role in helping lotteries sell their products via mobile and internet channels while continuing to grow sales of printed products at retail – driving revenue for the good causes lotteries support.

 Dan Hursh, Vice Chair